Old Harry's Game: Series 1 to 4

 The first four series centred on the philosophical arguments between Satan and the somewhat idealistic main human character known as "The Professor" (played by James Grout).
 The Professor represents the undeserving damned, being a man of high moral virtue and having been consigned to Hell only on the technicality that he did not believe in God.
 The character was originally called Professor Richard Whittingham, although in series 2 he is referred to as Professor Richard Hope, when in episodes 5 & 6 Satan gets his book The Theory of Everything published.
 Generally, Satan seeks to prove to the Professor that mankind is inherently base or flawed, with the Professor taking the opposing position.
 Usually Satan travels to the living world to display the more contemptible sides of human nature, such as snipers shooting old ladies in Bosnia or prostitution in Thailand, to a generally horrified Professor.
 At other times he introduces the Professor to historical personages the Professor holds in high esteem but who are now languishing in Hell, such as Leonardo da Vinci, William Shakespeare and Jane Austen, showing him how petty and mendacious they really are.
-However, the Professor's idealism is usually shown to have some validity as well, and more often than not he wins the argument (although Satan always insists he hasn't).
+However, the Professor's idealism is usually shown to have some validity as well, and more often than not he wins the argument although Satan always insists he hasn't.

-The other main human character is Thomas Quentin Crimp (Jimmy Mulville), an execrable type with few (or no) morals, held out by Satan as an example of all that is detestable about humanity and often described (especially by God himself) as the most venal and corrupt human being who ever lived.
+The other main human character is Thomas Quentin Crimp (Jimmy Mulville), an execrable type with no morals, held out by Satan as an example of all that is detestable about humanity and often described (especially by God himself) as the most venal and corrupt human being who ever lived.
 In the first episode, it transpires that Thomas caused the car crash which landed him and the Professor in Hell.
 The latter, despite his moral idealism, is consigned to Hell because of his atheism (since, as Satan remarks caustically, God does not have a sense of humour).
 The fact of the afterlife — which the Professor originally optimistically views as a hallucination - does not change his views.
 Despite (or perhaps because of) their conflicting attitudes, the Professor and Thomas are billeted together by Satan.